gdsbook/book/notebooks/01_geospatial_computational_environment.md

 recording and sharing computational work, but not necessarily for other stages of the research cycle.
 To widen the range of possibilities and applications, notebooks are designed to be easily convertible into other formats.
-For example, while most notebook file formats require a specific app to be opened and edited, it is easy to convert them into pdf files that can be read, printed, and annotated without the need of technical software.
+For example, while a specific application is required to open and edit most notebook file formats, no additional software is required for conversion into pdf files that can be read, printed, and annotated.

 Notebooks represent the top layer on the reproducibility stack.
-They can capture in detail and reproducible ways work that is specific about a given project: what data is used, how it is read and linked; what algorithms are used, how they are combined; how each figure in the project is generated, etc. Guidance on how to write notebooks in efficient ways is also emerging (e.g. [Rule et al., 2019](https://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1007007)).
+They can capture in detailed and reproducible ways work that is specific about a given project: what data is used, how it is read, cleaned, transformed, and linked; what algorithms are used, how they are combined; how each figure in the project is generated, etc. Guidance on how to write notebooks in efficient ways is also emerging (e.g. [Rule et al., 2019](https://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1007007)).